 The deadline for applications will depend on whether a deal is achieved.
 However, if no deal is achieved, the following will apply:

-- The EU Settlement scheme will be open to EU nationals and their family members who are resident in the United Kingdom on or before 29 March 2019.
-Therefore if an EU national wants to benefit from this scheme's conditions, they must be resident in the United Kingdom by this date.
+- The EU Settlement scheme is open to EU nationals and their family members who are resident in the United Kingdom on or before the date of its withdrawal from the European Union.
+Therefore if an EU national wants to benefit from this scheme's conditions, they must be resident in the United Kingdom by the withdrawal date.
+This date is currently set to 31 October 2019 but is subject to change.

 - The deadline to apply under the scheme is 31 December 2020.
 Failure to apply by this date will likely result in the EU citizen having no legal right to live in the UK.
 This extends to 30 June 2021 only if the United Kingdom leaves with a deal.